xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 CODE:

-* function startTimer(time) : It accepts a parameter time, which represents the initial countdown time.
+* function startTimer(time){...} : It accepts a parameter time, which represents the initial countdown time.
 * counter = setInterval(timer, 1000); : This line of code uses the setInterval function to create a timer with an interval of 1000 milliseconds (1 second) and assigns it to a variable named counter.
 This timer will execute a function named timer every second.

-* function timer() : This is an internally defined function called timer that actually does the countdown and updates the display of remaining time.
+* function timer(){...} : This is an internally defined function called timer that actually does the countdown and updates the display of remaining time.

-* let addZero = timeCount.textContent; : If the time is less than 9, it will get the current time text. timeCount.textContent = "0" + addZero; : Then add a "0" before the time to ensure that the displayed time format is two digits.
+* let addZero = timeCount.textContent; : If the time is less than 9, it will get the current time text.
+* timeCount.textContent = "0" + addZero; : Then add a "0" before the time to ensure that the displayed time format is two digits.

 ```
 // Shows a progress bar mirroring timer value left